The Best Herbs for SIBO Treatment

 TCM Help with SIBO

-SIBO is a tricky disease that involves several steps to restore a healthy gut microbiome.
-Some of these steps may involve herbs, antibiotics, and diet alterations.
-There are a variety of herbs that can help treat SIBO, a few of which are mentioned above that are backed by scientific research.
+A variety of herbs can help treat SIBO as mentioned above.
 Moreover, TCM holds valuable tools to help resolve SIBO in a holistic way.
 I recommend you meet with a TCM practitioner to discuss treatment options and personalized guidance to combat SIBO.

 Read More: Acupuncture and Chinese Herbs Can Help IBS – Here’s How